-Overall, model-3 and model-3+ are the best performing model variants, which are trained with datasets including both: a high variation in targets as well as a high variation in none-targets.
+Overall, model-3 and model-3+ are the best performing model variants, which are trained with data sets including both: a high variation in targets as well as a high variation in non-targets.
 This combination makes both models spatially transferable.
-That was demonstrated in reliable detection of OWFs at two OWF test sites, which have different characteristics in the underlying data, with less optimal conditions in the East Chinese Sea, as well as target and none-target complexity.
-Furthermore, the demonstrated approach can reduce false positives by specifically including none-target training examples in the synthetic training data and thereby dramatically affecting the precision of the model performance.
+That was demonstrated in reliable detection of OWFs at two OWF test sites, which have different characteristics in the underlying data, with less optimal conditions in the East China Sea, as well as target and non-target complexity.
+Furthermore, the demonstrated approach can reduce false positives by specifically including non-target training examples in the synthetic training data and thereby dramatically affecting the precision of the model performance.
 Besides the control over the model behaviour, the SyntEO approach also supports gathering insights in the investigated target in real-world applications.
 That way, the turbine type in strongly tidal areas could specifically be addressed by increasing wind turbine texture variance.
-Therewith, the human-machine dialogue, which the domain expert started with the formulation of the ontology, continues.
+Therewith, the human-machine interaction, which the domain expert started with the formulation of the ontology, continues.
 The model response can be interpreted as an answer that suggests that a specific anomaly in the target data was not taken into account by the human expert.